 Any possibility of redefining British patriotism for present times seems unlikely at this stage.
 Those with fetishes for militarism and the monarchy, who feel emboldened by the Brexit result, and sense that now is Britain’s opportunity to reclaim its standing as a world power, have made patriotism a deeply unpalatable sentiment with which many people don’t wish to associate.
 Under their influence it is little more than an innate feeling of superiority; it is the belief that Britishness belongs only to Middle Englanders, who dream endlessly of jolly vicars riding bicycles, cucumber sandwiches on the village green and other symbols of provincial innocence.

 For me such things only serve to highlight the narrowness of their world view.
 I have never belonged to the Britain of which they speak and neither did my ancestors—labourers, factory workers, coal miners, dockers.
 Nor, I don’t think, do many people in Britain for that matter.
-Yet as long as the Brexit Tea drinking crowd are about patriotism will always be a sentiment held by people whose views are like contents of a chauvinist Victorian morale tale.
-I don’t think this is likely to change any time soon, not at any rate in the current political environment.
-So I hope, genuinely, that they enjoy their Brexit Tea, which I suspect tastes not unlike bile.
-But not just any bile: Great British bile.
+Yet as long as the Brexit Tea drinking crowd are about patriotism will always be a sentiment held by people whose views are like the contents of a chauvinist Victorian morale tale.
+I don’t think this is likely to change any time soon—not at any rate in the current political environment.
+So I hope, genuinely, that they enjoy their Brexit Tea.
+They’re welcome to it.